 The Biorepositories Program has two primary goals:

-- Develop and oversee several biorepositories, including the Mayo Clinic Biobank, a collection of samples and information from 50,000 participants
+- Develop and oversee several biospecimen collections, including the Mayo Clinic Biobank, an ongoing collection of samples and information from 50,000 participants regardless of health history

 Areas of focus

 Participant recruitment for the Mayo Clinic Biobank continues at the Mayo campuses in Rochester, Minn., and Jacksonville, Fla.
 Collections have also been initiated in Mayo Clinic Health System at the La Crosse and Onalaska, Wis. locations.
 Gathering participants from different geographical areas ensures the biobank includes a diverse range of individuals with varying risk factor backgrounds.

 Additionally, Mayo collaborates with Mountain Park Health Center and Arizona State University to oversee the Sangre por Salud Biobank in Phoenix, Ariz.
 The goal of this collection is to increase research efforts in the Latino population to support studies in obesity, metabolism and diabetes – all areas of special concern in the Latino population.

 A new state-of-the-art facility for the processing, storage and distribution of all types of biological samples is now under construction.
 This will provide a highly standardized and automated one-stop location for all existing and future biorepository specimens.